NCI-ITEB/tumor_epidemiology_approaches/sessions/session_1/practical.md

 <code>-a</code> and <code>-b</code> specify our two BED file inputs.

-**22\.** Report regions in genes that have no overlap with alignments (specified with <code>-v</code>):
+**22\.** For each gene that overlaps with alignments, report the full-length of the original gene.
+Report each gene with more than one hit only once.

-<code>bedtools intersect -a gencode.hg38.chr22.sorted.bed -b reads.bed -v  >intersect_no_overlap.bed</code>{% include code-header.html %}
+<code>bedtools intersect -a gencode.hg38.chr22.sorted.bed -b reads.bed -wa -u >intersect_full_length_genes.bed</code>{% include code-header.html %}

+Compare to **21**, note that we have a <code>-wa</code> option in **22**.
 See the diagram below for the specifics on bedtools intersect.

 <img src="practical_assets/bedtools_intersect.png" style="display: block;margin-left: auto; margin-right: auto; max-width:75%">

+With the option <code>-u</code>, each read with more than one hit will be reported only once.

+**23\.** Report regions in genes that have no overlap with alignments (specified with <code>-v</code>):

+<code>bedtools intersect -a gencode.hg38.chr22.sorted.bed -b reads.bed -v  >intersect_no_overlap.bed</code>{% include code-header.html %}

-**23\.** For a more advanced query, we can do the following: report all reads within 2000bp upstream or 1000bp downstream of genes.
-Report each read with more than one hit only once by using <code>-u</code>:
+**24\.** For a more advanced query, we can do the following: report all reads within 2000bp upstream or 1000bp downstream of genes.

 <code>bedtools window -a reads.bed -b gencode.hg38.chr22.sorted.bed -l 2000 -r 1000 -u > intersect_reads_window.bed</code>{% include code-header.html %}

+The options <code>-l</code> and <code>-r</code> ('left' and 'right') define the base pair window upstream and downstream of the overlapping regions, respectively.

 ---

 ### Visualizing on UCSC

-**24\.** We're going to visualize these reads on UCSC, and to do so we need to add some header lines to our BED file.
+**25\.** We're going to visualize these reads on UCSC, and to do so we need to add some header lines to our BED file.
 Run the following series of commands (red text only):

 - Configure browser: <br><code>printf "browser position chr22:38,700,000-39,300,000\nbrowser hide all\n" > custom_UCSC_track.bed</code>{% include code-header.html %}